After you have been growing potted plants for a while, you may see some green material on the potting soil.

 Mold is a fungus that causes decay in organic items such as textiles, wood, and food.
 Molds are found everywhere, both indoors and outdoors.
 They can be white, green, brown in color.
 Most molds are harmless to the potted plant but some can harm them.

 Moss is a non-rooting plant that grows on the soil in pots and garden beds.
-Moss is usually greenish in color, but it can be brownish, black, white, or silver colored.
+You may usually see green mold on soil, but it can be brownish, black, white, or silver colored.
 Mosses are not harmful to your potted plants because they do not absorb any nutrients from the soil.
 They gather sunlight to help their roots grow properly and send water through their leaves into their roots.

 The problem with algae, mold or moss growing in the potting soil is they will compete with the plant for nutrients and moisture.
 The plant will not get the required resources to grow well and this will stunt its growth.